adsl14/Raging-tools/README.md

 ## character parameters editor

-<i>character parameters editor</i> is a tool that will edit the parameters of the characters, like glow, lightnings, aura size and more.
+<i>Character Parameters Editor</i> is a tool that will edit the parameters of the characters, like glow, lightnings, aura size and more.

-Since these files are <i>.zpak</i>, the <i>pak explorer</i> will be activated too, and show you all the sub-files that the main <i>.zpak</i> file has.
+Since these files are <i>.zpak</i>, the <i>Pak Explorer</i> will be activated too, and show you all the sub-files that the main <i>.zpak</i> file has.

 If you have doubts about what parameter is modifying, leaving the pointer of your mouse in the name of the parameter, it will pop up a description of that parameter.